theblackcat102/theblackcat102/README.md

 ~~65% research, 35% software dev~~

-Staff ML Engineer as day job
+Research Scientist at Appier

+* Improving LLM performance in as Agent in real world

+* LLM internals

 Currently working on these side project topics

-* Open Source LLM Assistant : [OpenAssistant Conversations -- Democratizing Large Language Model Alignment](https://arxiv.org/abs/2304.07327)

 * Data mining
   - url domain-region mapping